Len42/OpAmpTester/README.md

 ### Notes

-This circuit should work with just about any DIP op amp chip (single, dual, or quad) that can operate on a 9 volt power supply and that has the usual pinout.
+This circuit should work with just about any DIP op amp IC (single, dual, or quad) that can operate on a 9 volt power supply and that has the usual pinout.
 I have tried it with several chips including:
 - TL071, TL074
 - LM358
 - OPA2134

 The PCB layout is provided in KiCad and gerber formats.
 (TBD) The PCBs that I used can be ordered from OSH Park.
 The design is [here.](https://oshpark.com/shared_projects/zzz)

+I have provided a [parts](OpAmpTester-BOM.csv) list with links to specific parts and vendors, but most of the components are generic resistors, capacitors, and LEDs - it's not necessary to use the exact parts that I listed.
+I do recommend using good quality IC sockets because cheap ones are not designed for repeated IC insertion and removal.

 Please note that I am a hobbyist, not a trained electronics engineer.
 No guarantees!